raylib-extras/game-premake/README.md

 For windows users, there are two batch files you can use depending on what compiler you are using.
 For linux users you can simply use a terminal.
 Only do ONE of these options depending on your compiler and platform.
 ## Windows Users
-	Visual Studio users should run premake-VisualStudio.bat.
+Visual Studio users should run
+	premake-VisualStudio.bat
 This will generate a Visual Studio project.

 ## MinGW-w64 Users
-	Run the premake-mingw.bat file.
+Run the batch file.
+	premake-mingw.bat
 This will generate a makefile for you

 ## Linux users
-	cd to the game folder and run ./premake5 gmake2.
+cd to the game folder and run
+	./premake5 gmake2
 This will generate a makefile for you.

 # Build your game
 Only do ONE of these options depending on your compiler and platform.
 ## Windows Users
 Double click the .sln file that was generated in the folder.
 If you are using Visual Studio 2022 you will be asked to upgrade the project, the defaults are fine, accept them and it will load.
 From here you can use the prouject as normal.

 ## MinGW-w64 Users
-	Open your compiler terminal (w64devkit if you are using it), change to the game folder and type make
+Open your compiler terminal (w64devkit if you are using it), change to the game folder and type
+	make
 This will build your game

 ## Linux users
-	Open your terminal, change to the game folder and type make
+Open your terminal, change to the game folder and type
+	make
 This will build your game